Deserialization of Untrusted Data Affecting org.apache.ignite:ignite-core Open this link in a new tab package, versions [,2.4.0)

 How to fix?

-org.apache.ignite:ignite-core is a memory-centric distributed database, caching, and processing platform for transactional, analytical, and streaming workloads delivering in-memory speeds at petabyte scale.
+org.apache.ignite:ignite-core is a memory-centric multi-model distributed database, caching, and processing platform for transactional, analytical, and streaming workloads, delivering in-memory speeds at petabyte scale.